IBM/janusgraph-operator/articles/level-1-janusgraph.md

 ### 4. Load and test retrieval of data using the Gremlin console

-In order to load the data, there is a Groovy script, [load_data.groovy](https://github.ibm.com/TT-ISV-org/janusgraph-operator/blob/main/data/load_data.groovy), that you need to run from your Gremlin console.
-First, download the [Gremlin console](https://tinkerpop.apache.org/downloads.html) if you haven't already done so.
+To load the data, use your Gremlin console to run the Groovy script [load_data.groovy](https://github.ibm.com/TT-ISV-org/janusgraph-operator/blob/main/data/load_data.groovy).
+To do so, first, download the [Gremlin console](https://tinkerpop.apache.org/downloads.html) if you haven't already done so.

-Once it's downloaded and unzipped, go to `conf/remote.yaml` and update it with the following configuration.
+Once it's downloaded and unzipped, go to `conf/remote.yaml` and update it with the following configuration:

 _**NOTE:** `HOST_NAME` is the external IP from your cluster and it can be retrieved using `oc get svc`.
 Copy the `EXTERNAL-IP` for `jansugraph-sample-service` and replace it._